InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

   - Use those to ensure that your contribution works as well as possible before opening a pull request.
   - Having to review defect pull requests with easy-to-fix errors often bugs trusted committers.
 They will not fix your code but ask you to do so.
 This might create more round-trips and slow the merge if there's unnecessary errors.
   - No one's perfect though.
 Try your best, use the prepared validation scripts if there are any and give it your best shot with a pull request!
+  - If your pull request keeps breaking tests and you can't find out why after giving it your best shot: try to highlight those tests in the pull request comment, illustrate your current understanding of the problem and ask for help on it.
 - Don't forget your own project that triggered your contribution in the first place.
 Build a modified build of the shared project with your changes and try it out in your own project that consumes it.

 ### Documentation and reviewability